 - 1. Obtain one VSEPR II Kit for your group. - 2.
 Make one copy of the lab the Master copy and have the teacher stamp only that one sheet.
 Each student should fill out a sheet, but only the Master copy will be used for the final grade. - 3.
 Use a pencil to fill in all blank boxes except the "Model (checked by instructor)" column.
 This is where your instructor stamps or initials that the models are correct.
 Fill in the entire first horizontal row and bring the model to the instructor for verification. - 4.
 Draw the electron dot structure first and use it to determine the molecular structure. - 5.
 In the column labeled "Structural Formula," draw the three dimensional shape of the molecule or ion. - 6.
 In the column labeled "Shape/Angle," the shape name should go on top (such as linear, bent, etc.), and the angle in degrees goes on the bottom.
 The shape is determined by the position of the atoms, not the bonds. - 7.
 In the column labeled "Formal Charge A," write the formal charge of the central atom in the structure. - 8.
 In the column labeled "Formal Charge B," write the formal charge of the atoms bonded to the central atom. - 9.
 In the column labeled "# of bonds," a single bond counts as one bond, a double counts as two bonds, and a triple bond counts as three bonds. - 10.
-In the column labeled "# of lone pairs," write the number of pairs of nonbonding electrons. - 11.
-In the column labeled "Hybrid Orbitals," describe the type of hybridization of the central atom, e.g. sp3.
+Place a purple paddle, representing a lone pair of electrons, into any unfilled hole of any atom.
+In the column labeled "# of lone pairs," write the number of pairs of nonbonding electrons in the entire structure. - 11.
+In the column labeled "Hybrid Orbitals," describe the type of hybridization of the central atom, e.g. sp.